14 Things to Do to Make Highest and Best Use of a "Blank Week" in Real Estate

 If they're all about you, revise and re-write.

 Test your auto responders.
-Read the letters that you're sending automatically and
+Read the real estate prospecting and letters that you're sending automatically and

 see if any have outdated information, typos, or misspelled words.
 (It wouldn't be

 be still talking about first time buyer tax breaks.)

 Write as many real estate blog posts as you can and upload them, scheduling them to be

 published over the next week - or even over the next month.

 Visit every open house available in your area.

 Visit FSBO homes and introduce yourself.
 Offer the homeowners some free

 information and advice.
 (My FSBO Letter set has a free report written especially